-The federal Low-Income Housing Tax Credit (LIHTC) Program, sponsored by the U.S. Treasury Department, is administered in Virginia through VHDA.
+The federal Low-Income Housing Tax Credit (LIHTC) Program is sponsored by the U.S. Treasury Department and administered in Virginia through VHDA.
 The program is authorized under Section 42 of the Internal Revenue Code of 1986 to encourage development of affordable rental housing by providing property owners with federal income tax credit.

-VHDA’s Program Compliance department monitors properties that have received LIHTC for compliance by periodically reviewing that qualified units provide safe, decent and affordable housing and that eligible renters occupy these units.
+VHDA’s Compliance department monitors properties that have received LIHTC by periodically reviewing that qualified units provide safe, decent and affordable housing and that eligible renters occupy these units.

 To maintain qualified tax credits, in addition to other program requirements (we strongly encourage owners to review Section 42 of the IRS Code and their Extended Use Agreement for specific eligibility requirements), owners must meet the general guidelines listed below:

 Tax credit qualification is available only for units rented to low-income occupants.
 A property must have at least 20% of its units rented to households with incomes of 50% or less than the area median income (AMI) OR at least 40% of the units rented to households with incomes of 60% or less than the AMI (40-60), OR, at least 40% of the low-income units designated by the taxpayer at 20%, 30%, 40%, 50%, 60%, 70%, and 80% with an average of 60% AMI or less (Average Income).